 Our firm has been representing clients in adjustment of status applications for over 10 years.
 We regularly check for updated policies from USCIS so that we can advise our clients appropriately.

-The following relatives of United States citizens are eligible to apply for permanent resident status under the category of Immigrant Relative of a U.S. Citizen:
+The following relatives of United States citizens are eligible to apply for permanent resident status based on the family relationship:

 Green Cards for Family of Legal Permanent Residents

 Lawful permanent residents may also petition for certain eligible relatives to come and live permanently in the United States.
 The following family relationships are covered:

 - Children (up to age 21)

 - Unmarried sons and daughters (age 21 and older)

 The number of relatives who may immigrate under these categories each year is limited, so there is a waiting period before an immigrant visa number becomes available.
 The waiting periods differ from category to category.

 If you are serious about getting legal assistance, a consultation is the best place to start.
 Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through issues and supporting documents and plan an immigration strategy.